ujjwal-basnet/My-Love-Letter/README.md

 and also i was not at peak hrs because i was mostly focused on uni exams and clearing backlogs.

+but No worries , i did finish  some books like
+- prompt enginearing for llm (oreily) 100%
+- Building apis for data science (oreily) - 100%
-but No worries — I’m back to writing.
-Let’s go.
+- managing memory (oreily)— I’m back to writing.
+- and some packet publishing books like build ai agent ...
 ---

 ## year 2026